malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/election_data_management.rst

 .. _scrape_elec_data:
 Scrape election data
 ====================
 Documentation of the code in *src.data_management.election_data_management.scrape_elec_data*, which uses *multiprocessing* and *src.data_management.election_data_management.get_elec_data* to scrape all election information from the scrapable municipal urls stored in *bld.out.data.election_files.scrapable_mun.csv*.
-The information are combined in a dataframe, which is store in *bld.out.data.election_files.election_data.csv*.
+The information are combined in a dataframe, which is stored in *bld.out.data.election_files.election_data.csv*.

 .. automodule:: src.data_management.election_data_management.scrape_elec_data
     :members: